 Joe Marston Medallists: Archie Thompson (2007), Tom Pondeljak (2009), Mark Milligan (2015)

-The Melbourne Renegades is Marvel Stadium’s Big Bash League tenant club.
+2018/19 was the Melbourne Renegades greatest season with their first BBL title won in season 8, defeated their arch rivals Melbourne Star at the Marvel Stadium.
+The Renegades is Marvel Stadium’s Big Bash League tenant club.
 Established in 2011, the Renegades have developed into one of the league’s most competitive teams.
 In 2014, the Melbourne derby between the Renegades and their cross town rival, the Melbourne Stars, attracted a venue record breaking attendance of 42,837 fans.

 Captain: Aaron Finch